You shouldn’t have to give up comfort or spend a lot to keep your home at a pleasant temp during summer weather.

 Recommended Thermostat Settings for Summer

-Most families find placing the thermostat at 72-73 degrees is most comfortable.
-However, if there’s a major difference between your interior and outdoor temperatures, your utility costs will be higher.
+Most people find using the thermostat at 72-73 degrees is ideal.
+However, if there’s a big difference between your inside and outside temps, your AC expenses will be larger.

 These are our suggestions based on the U.S. Department of Energy (DOE) and ENERGY STAR®.